 Hoi Polloi at Forsyth Metrolink Station

-The public artwork, one of nine commissioned for the St. Louis railway extension as part of the HNTB-designed Cross County Metrolink Extension, consists of four large metal screen assemblies, facing one another, divided by the metro's train tracks.
+The artwork consists of four large metal screen assemblies which face one another, divided by the metro's train tracks.
 Perforations in the screens create an optical illusion, a moire effect which appears to shimmer as viewers descend into the amphitheater-like space.

 The Manufacturer Behind Public Art